 The SLICE Framework

 The SLICE framework is a C#/.NET system that forms the "shell" of a set of applications.
-Each of these applications is given as an XML tree and a set of Python scripts.
+Each of these applications is given as an XML tree and a set of Python scripts; a recent addition is the option of using our own Java-like scripting language, XL, instead of Python.
 Virtually all the functionality the user sees in each application is determined by those scripts.
 This provides a maximum of adaptability.

-The framework documentation is given in four parts.
-We recommend reading the first document, High-level architecture, and then the script documentation for one or more of the applications, followed by the remaining four documents here:
+The framework documentation is given in six parts, as follows.
+We recommend reading the first document, High-level architecture, and then the script documentation for one or more of the applications, before continuing.

 High-level architecture: An overview of the architecture.
 New!
 Video tutorial: